 Bonus Tip – “Don’t Give Up; Don’t Ever Give Up”: Running with Team V for Cancer Research

 What could make achieving a personal goal much sweeter?
 Knowing you’re also running for a great cause.
-I was fortunate enough to run for Team V with many friends and coworkers to support Jimmy V’s Foundation for Cancer Research – a cause that definitely hits home for me and so many others.
+I was fortunate enough to run my first race for Team V with many friends and coworkers to support Jimmy V’s Foundation for Cancer Research – a cause that definitely hits home for me and so many others.
 Just a few weeks before he died, Jim Valvano, the beloved former NC State men’s basketball coach, spoke at the very first ESPY Awards ceremony: “Don’t give up.
 Don’t ever give up!”
 It’s the perfect mantra while digging deep at mile 10 to push through to the finish line, but it’s also a reminder that people fighting cancer are in a very different kind of race – and they need our support.
-Team V has raised over $146,000 for cancer research and will continue fundraising through the end of the month.

 Training for and running the half marathon was a phenomenally rewarding experience that I wouldn’t trade for anything.
 I hope you’ll be inspired to make a plan and set a goal for whatever seems impossible to you.